edualvarado/inf633-2021-2022/index.md

 In this second session, you will design brushes that place objects on the terrain.
 Here it will be trees, but you can search for or provide other objects.

 The base code for this session shows how to instantiate one object where the user clicked, and four at the corners of the drawing region.
-Note that these types of brushes extend the \texttt{InstanceBrush} class instead of the TerrainBrush one used in the previous session.
+Note that these types of brushes extend the `InstanceBrush` class instead of the TerrainBrush one used in the previous session.

 ```csharp
 public class SimpleInstanceBrush : InstanceBrush {